Dodgers defeat Twins 8-5 to extend winning streak to 10

 TRAINER'S ROOM

 Dodgers: RHP Dustin May will make one more rehab start for Triple-A Oklahoma City on Sunday before being activated off the injured list.
-Manager Dave Roberts said May, who had Tommy John surgery 15 months ago, could likely pitch when Los Angeles returns home to face Miami in a weekend series beginning Aug.
+Roberts said May, who had Tommy John surgery 15 months ago, will likely pitch when Los Angeles returns home to face Miami in a weekend series beginning Aug.
 19. ...
 LHP Clayton Kershaw (back) did some light tossing during pregame workouts.

 UP NEXT